- Summary

 g.)
 Repeated Courses and Grades

 Grades achieved in repeated classes will replace withdrawn or failing grades.
 Withdrawn and failing grades are included in the maximum allowable time frame and ICR.
-A student may also retake a class in which they received a passing grade in order to improve his/her CGPA.
+A student may also retake a class in which they received a passing grade in order to improve their CGPA.

 h.)
 Remediation of Academic Deficiencies